-1. Now, connect the OTG cable or OTG adapter to your tablet and on the other side, plug in your USB flash drive as well.
+1. Connect the OTG cable or OTG adapter to your tablet.
+Then, plug in your USB flash drive as on the other side.

-2. On the tablet, locate the photos via File Manager, copy it, and paste to the specific location on USB flash drive.
+2. On the tablet, locate the photos via File Manager, copy and paste to the specific location on the USB flash drive.
 If the tablet can’t read the USB drive, the flash drive needs to be switched to FAT32.

-4. After the photos transferred to a USB flash drive, you can eject the USB drive and view it later in case you want to see the photos in the USB flash drive through a tablet.
+3. After the photos transferred to a USB flash drive, you can eject the USB flash drive.